pdm-project/pdm/docs/docs/usage/project.md

 | `flit-core>=3.4`      | `>=3.6`          | Yes             |
 | `flit-core>=3.2,<3.4` | `>=3.4`          | Yes             |

-Note that if your project is an application(without `name` metadata), the above limitation of backends don't apply, since you don't need a build backend afterall, and you can use a Python version up to `2.7`.
+Note that if your project is an application(without `name` metadata), the above limitation of backends don't apply, since you don't need a build backend after all, and you can use a Python version up to `2.7`.

 ## Build distribution artifacts